Evaluating In-Context Learning of Libraries for Code Generation: Learning a New Programming Language

 \subsection{Results}

 \paragraph{Learning Isabelle from demonstrations.} The performance of all models at learning Isabelle in-context from demonstrations can be seen in Figure \ref{fig:isabelle_demos}.
 We see that all models show a good amount of capability at learning the language in-context using demonstrations.
 This is very interesting because the task requires models to combine non-trivial reasoning ability with the syntax of this new language.
-The performance decreases significantly when we alias the keywords of the library indicating that some level of familiarity with the language aids the model in better acquiring the language.
-Nevertheless, our aliasing results clearly show that models can learn completely unfamiliar programming languages in-context to a good extent.
+The performance decreases when we alias the keywords of the library indicating that familiarity with the language may be partly responsible for the performance.
+Nevertheless, our aliasing results clearly show that models can learn completely new programming languages in-context to some extent.

 \paragraph{Learning Isabelle from descriptions.} The results for learning Isabelle from just a description of keywords are provided in Table \ref{tab:isabelle_desc}.
-Note that we provide results only for the GPT models because we were unable to get non-trivial performance with the other models even after experimenting with multiple types of prompts.
-Nonetheless, it is still surprising that even models such as GPT-4 exhibit non-trivial ability at learning from just a description of keywords of the language without any exposure to examples.
-This capacity decreases but is still significant when we alias the keywords of the language.
-These results are particularly relevant because the space of demonstrations for a completely new programming language would grow exponentially.
-We provide early evidence that contemporary LLMs may be able to learn new programming languages without requiring any paired demonstrations by simply using descriptions written in another language.
+Only the GPT models exhibited non-trivial performance in this setting.
+Models show a fair amount of performance at learning Isabelle in this setting without any exposure to examples.
+However, considering the high zero-shot performance of GPT-4 (see Appendix \ref{app:zero_shot}), it is very likely that models have been exposed to the language during training.
+The performance diminishes under aliasing but is still quite significant for GPT-4, indicating some preliminary ability of learning a new language from just its description.
+These results are particularly relevant because the space of demonstrations for a new programming language would grow exponentially.

-\paragraph{Effect of aliasing with synonyms.} To better understand the effect of aliasing, we experiment with aliasing the keywords of Isabelle with synonymous words instead of random strings.
+\paragraph{Effect of aliasing with synonyms.} We experiment with aliasing the keywords of Isabelle with synonymous words instead of random strings.
 The results are provided in Figure \ref{fig:isabelle_syn}.
 We observe that the model performs similarly with synonymous aliasing as it does with random aliasing.
 This is quite surprising and shows that models do not depend much on the semantics of the keywords while learning a new programming language in-context.